How Do You Describe Jesus’ Nature?

 When I was in Bible College, one of my theology professors presented the argument (I believe he agreed with it) that Jesus’ divine acts ran along the lines of healing and miracles, showing foreknowledge and knowledge that people could not have had, disappearing in crowds, and the like.

-His human acts were things like eating, drinking, sleeping, walking, etc. But I had a problem with trying to split the human and divine parts of Jesus’ nature.
-For instance, why did eating and sleeping have to be human parts of his nature?
+His human acts were things like eating, drinking, sleeping, walking, etc. But I had a problem with trying to split the human and divine acts of Jesus.
+For instance, why did eating and sleeping have to be human acts alone?

 Consider Matthew 8:23-27.
 Jesus gets into the boat with his disciples and falls asleep.
 As they are crossing the sea, a great squall comes across the water, so much that it frightens professional sailors and fishermen.

 But in the midst of their fear of dying in the storm, Jesus is sleeping.
-But this act of sleeping in the midst of such danger show Jesus’ divine power and ability to trust in the Father for his life?
+This act of sleeping in the midst of such danger show Jesus’ divine power and ability to trust in the Father for his life?
 In fact, he points to the little faith of the disciples when he wakes up and calms the storm.
+Call me in the storm with a word is a divine acts.

 I submit that Jesus’ ability to sleep through the most dangerous storm his professional sailor disciples, who had sailed on that same sea since they were children, was a divine and human act together.